brunnowski/spyn/TERMS_OF_SERVICE.md

-# Terms of Service - SPYN
+# Terms of Service - STPZ

-**Last Updated: November 24, 2025**
+**Last Updated: November 25, 2025**

-## Welcome to SPYN
+## Welcome to STPZ

-By creating an account and using SPYN ("the Service"), you agree to be bound by these Terms of Service ("Terms").
+By creating an account and using STPZ ("the Service"), you agree to be bound by these Terms of Service ("Terms").
 Please read them carefully.

 ## 1. Acceptance of Terms

-By accessing or using SPYN, you agree to comply with and be bound by these Terms and our Privacy Policy.
+By accessing or using STPZ, you agree to comply with and be bound by these Terms and our Privacy Policy.
 If you do not agree to these Terms, please do not use the Service.

 ## 2. Description of Service

-SPYN is a photo journey mapping and social networking service that allows users to:
+STpz is a photo journey mapping and social networking service that allows users to:
 - Upload photos with GPS data to create route maps
 - Share routes with other users
 - Interact through likes and comments